DavidMaliglowka/pokedex/README.md

 ---

-*This project uses data from the PokeAPI.
+*This project uses data from the PokéAPI.
 Pokémon and Pokémon character names are trademarks of Nintendo.*

+## License
+* **Code**: BSD 3‑Clause.
+See [LICENSE](./LICENSE).
+* **Data & trademarks**: Pokémon assets belong to Nintendo / TPCi.
+  This is an unofficial fan project — see [NOTICE](./NOTICE) for details.

+  No official Pokémon sprites are stored in this repo.
+Asset URLs resolve at run‑time from PokéAPI.